Woman who accused former Idaho legislator of rape has her identity revealed in conservative media - KION546

 But Hightower says she’s concerned about future victims who may be intimidated by the process.
 “I’m not naïve enough to think that this will never happen again,” she said.

-In fact, Jane Doe’s identity already had been made public, when correspondence from von Ehlinger’s attorney that included her name was published by a conservative news site.
+In fact, Jane Doe’s identity already had been made public, when correspondence from one of von Ehlinger’s previous attorneys that included her name was published by a conservative news site.
 That report was further publicized by Republican state Rep. Priscilla Giddings, who linked to it via social media and her official constituent newsletter.

 “Rep. Giddings must be held accountable for her actions in spreading lies in social media posts, intimidating the witness Jane Doe, & more lies during the hearing,” Democratic state Sen. Melissa Wintrow tweeted after the hearing.

-Note: Correction: An earlier version of this story identified the wrong person who included Jane Doe’s name in correspondence published by a conservative news site.
-It was one of Aaron von Ehlinger’s previous attorneys.